 Once you have these bits of information in place (either through a tracking app, a journal or noted in your calendar), you can start looking at your energy levels, mood and other experiences across your cycle.

 Have you started getting to know your unique cyclical nature?

-We’d love to hear about your experiences.
-Pop us a note in the comments below and let us know what you’ve discovered from tracking your menstrual cycle.
+I’d love to hear about your experiences.
+Pop a note in the comments below and let us know what you’ve discovered from tracking your cycle.